LIEUTENANT GOVERNOR NUNGESSER & NATIONAL MEDIA TO ADDRESS THE SOCIETY OF AMERICAN TRAVEL WRITERS CONFERENCE THIS WEEK IN SHREVEPORT

-Louisiana’s Lieutenant Governor and the Shreveport-Bossier Convention and Tourist Bureau (SBCTB) will soon welcome travel writers from across the nation as part of the Central States Chapter of the Society of American Travel Writers (SATW) conference.
-The conference will be Feb.
+Louisiana’s Lieutenant Governor and the Shreveport-Bossier Convention and Tourist Bureau (SBCTB) welcomed travel writers from across the nation as part of the Central States Chapter of the Society of American Travel Writers (SATW) conference.
+The conference is being held Feb.
 15-18, 2023, at the Hilton Hotel in Downtown Shreveport and will also showcase numerous attractions and restaurants in the area.

 “Louisiana is excited to welcome travel writers from across the United States, and we look forward to immersing them in our unique culture, exquisite food and the celebratory spirit of our state,” said Lieutenant Governor Billy Nungesser.
-“Not only does this offer us the opportunity to showcase all the ways you can Feed Your Soul year-round but also our not-to-be-missed carnival season.”
+“Not only does this offer us the opportunity to showcase our year- round assets but also our not-to-be-missed carnival season.”

 Conference attendees will get to visit local attractions, restaurants, shopping districts and more.
 The conference ends with a Mardi Gras bash at the Krewe of Gemini Mardi Gras parade on Feb.
 18.